Post-Doctoral Training in Pediatric Primary Care, Quality Improvement in Primary Care, and Health Disparities

-1) Intensive mentoring using individualized learning plans and portfolios of accomplishments
+- Intensive mentoring using individualized learning plans and portfolios of accomplishments.

-2) Formal coursework building on previous training and, for physician trainees, leading to a Master’s degree at the Hopkins Bloomberg School of Public Health or a Certificate in the Science of Clinical Investigation.
+- Formal coursework building on previous training and, for physician trainees, leading to a Master’s degree at the Hopkins Bloomberg School of Public Health or a Certificate in the Science of Clinical Investigation.

-3) Seminars and networking arrangements developed specifically for our trainees
+- Seminars and networking arrangements developed specifically for our trainees.

-4) Development, conduct and dissemination of at least two studies, one based on a large-scale data set or a systematic review and the other involving primary data collection.
-Both studies should integrate research with education, advocacy and leadership
+- Development, conduct and dissemination of at least two studies, including primary data collection and secondary data analysis.
+Both studies should integrate research with education, advocacy and leadership.

 A diverse faculty with an exceptional portfolio of extramurally funded research provides training.
 Within Hopkins, our program collaborates formally with research centers, institutes and training programs in the School of Medicine, the Bloomberg School of Public Health, the Johns Hopkins School of Nursing and the Johns Hopkins Carey Business School.
 We have a special relationship as well with the University of Maryland, Department of Family Medicine.
 Beyond this, our training environment benefits from strong partnerships at the local, state and national levels.